The United Airlines MileagePlus program is offering up to 100% bonus miles on all miles purchases in a sale until 20 November 2017 (US time).

 Business Class flights to/from New Zealand on the United award chart are costed as follows:

-The miles above are one-way, per person, and destinations can be reversed.
+The miles above are one-way, per person, not including taxes/fees.

 With the cheaper airlines spending their ad budgets to follow you around the internet, you may begin to think that your only gateway to the kingdoms of the East will ensue hard seats, leg cramps and a deliciously hot, plastic-wrapped container labeled ‘gourmet chicken’.
 Or, perhaps you ponder ‘maybe there is a better way?’

 United Airlines aren’t regarded as one of the world’s best airlines — far from it.
 My wife and I flew from Singapore to Hong Kong in their First Class cabin and it was… well, nice.
 But that was it.